-Parrots are very intelligent birds that display various emotions.
-Parrots can sometimes be upset or stressed, but they can also display deep joy and happiness.
+Parrots are highly intelligent birds that display a broad spectrum of emotions.
+They can sometimes grow upset but often display deep joy and happiness about things they like.

-Parrots will sing and whistle to show happiness and communicate with other birds.
-Singing expresses pleasure and a good mood, while whistling is a means of gaining attention and encouraging you to join in the fun.
-Contented parrots also grind their beaks and can even purr when petted.
+Singing expresses a positive mood, and whistling is a means of gaining attention and encouraging other birds (and humans) to join in.
+Parrots may grind their beaks or purr contentedly when petted.

-If your parrot feels great, it’ll bob its head, shake its tail feathers, and flap its wings up and down on the spot.
-If you’ve bonded with a parrot, you’ll observe these reactions when you enter the room.
+If a parrot feels upbeat, it’ll bob its head, shake its tail feathers, and flap its wings up and down on the spot.
+If you’ve bonded with a parrot, you’ll often observe these behaviors upon entering the room.

 Is My Parrot Happy?

 An experienced bird owner will have an innate understanding of when a parrot feels happy and contented.
 If you’re a new owner, look for these signs of happiness in parrots:

 - High levels of activity and excitement about out-of-cage time.

 - Vocalizing cheerfully, especially at sunrise and sunset.